 With all of this in mind, where should you invest your digital advertising dollars?

 What Is Your Core Business?

 Brands spend on average between $200 to $350/per day ($4,000-$7,000/per month) on social media paid advertising.
 Every brand has a specific audience to impress and your social media budget would depend on the platforms your audience lives on.

 If you are not sure which channel to invest in, ask us for advice or opt for diversification across all networks.
-Once you accumulate analytics for 2-3 months, you will be able to narrow down what is effective for your particular story and what not.
+Once you accumulate analytics for 2-3 months, you will be able to narrow down what is effective for your particular story and whatnot.

-Networks like Twitter, Pinterest, Instagram, LinkedIn, YouTube, Medium, Snapchat, and even Reddit, each offer unique ways to target your audience and can be a wonderful ways to build a following for a fraction of the cost of Facebook and Google.
+Networks like Twitter, Pinterest, Instagram, LinkedIn, YouTube, Medium, Snapchat, and even Reddit, each offer unique ways to target your audience and can be a wonderful way to build a following for a fraction of the cost of Facebook and Google.
 Let’s examine below what a diversified social media budget could look like for a consumer goods brand:

 Facebook Ads – (15% of annual budget)

 Understanding how to leverage Facebook Ads has become the base of almost every social media strategy.
 To ensure your posts are seen by your audience, it’s almost mandatory to pay for reach with Facebook Ads.
 That said, at eDesign, we believe in the power of inspiration and creative ideas.
 Depending on your overall marketing budget for the year, you can invest in Facebook ads, or you can try to boost your content organically.
 Being successful here is all about beautiful visuals and knowing your audience.
 This is why we typically allocate to Facebook 15% of a paid annual budget.